Neurrone/beets-audible/readme.md

      write_description_file: true # output desc.txt
      write_reader_file: true # output reader.txt

-     region: us # region to get metadata from, can be omitted, "us" by default, but this can be switched on a book-by-book basis during import
+     region: us # the region from which to obtain metadata can be omitted, by default it is "us"
+                # pick one of the available values: au, ca, de, es, fr, in, it, jp, us, uk

+                # the region value can be set for each book individually during import/re-import
+                # also it is automatically derived from 'WOAF' (WWWAUDIOFILE) tag
+                # which may contain a URL such as 'https://www.audible.com/pd/ASINSTRING' or 'audible.com'

    copyartifacts:
      extensions: .yml # so that metadata.yml is copied, see below